Linear Motion - Linear Bearings & Guides

 Caged roller guides are suited for high-speed applications demanding rigidity, ultra-heavy load capacities, and stable, smooth motion.
 The use of roller cages eliminates friction between rollers and increases grease retention, leading to long-term, maintenance-free operation.

 The more complex the demands of the application, the more refined the solution.
-Crossed-roller bearings leverage cylindrical rollers instead of balls to increase the surface area supporting the load.
+Cross-roller bearings leverage cylindrical rollers instead of balls to increase the surface area supporting the load.
 Within the bearing, the rollers are positioned orthogonal to one another; hence, the name.
 This enables the bearings to easily support loads from multiple directions.

 Cross-roller bearings are good for high-precision applications.
 Unlike the balls in ballscrews, cross-rollers do not recirculate.
 This property reduces fluctuations in frictional resistance.
 Static and dynamic frictional resistance are nearly the same.
 The drawback is that crossed roller bearings are limited in travel to the region with the rollers.
 Practically speaking, this restricts travel to 300 mm or less.

 Tables & Slides